 Contacting CLU's CARE Team

-Students, faculty and staff members who wish to inform CLU's CARE of a community member whose behavior threatens the health and safety of that person or others, may send an email to firstname.lastname@example.org.
+Students, faculty and staff members who wish to inform CLU's CARE Team of a student whose behavior threatens the health and safety of that person or others, may send an email to firstname.lastname@example.org.
 This email adress is monitored and checked during normal business hours (Monday-Friday 8:00am-5:00pm).
-The individual may also provide information to CARE by calling the CLU 24 hour Campus Conduct Hotline at (866) 943-5787 or by contacting any member of CARE directly.
+The individual may also provide information to the CARE Team by calling the CLU 24 hour Campus Conduct Hotline at (866) 943-5787 or by contacting any member of the CARE Team directly.

-The CARE asks that emails provide the following information:
+The CARE Team asks that emails provide the following information:

 - Name of the individual whose behavior raises a concern